Mancos Shale: History of investigation

 The Mancos Shale was first named by Charles Whitman Cross and C.W.
-Purington in 1899, for outcrops near the town of Mancos, Colorado and along the Mancos River nearby.
-The two geologists also traced the unit into the Telluride, Colorado area.
+Purington in 1899, for outcrops near the town of Mancos, Colorado, and along the Mancos River nearby.
+The two geologists also traced the unit into the Telluride, Colorado, area.
 W.T.
 Lee had traced the unit north into the Grand Mesa area, defining it as all marine shale between the Dakota and the Mesaverde.
 It was subsequently traced into Utah and New Mexico.

 During their work in New Mexico in 1924, J.B.
-Reeside, Jr., and F.H.
-Knowlton found that the Mancos Shale could be divided into biostratigraphic corresponding closely to formations of the Colorado Group further east.
+Reeside Jr., and F.H.
+Knowlton found that the Mancos Shale could be divided into biostratigraphic layers corresponding closely to formations of the Colorado Group further east.
 By 1944, Rankin had concluded that most of the formations of the Colorado Group could be identified as lithostratigraphic members of the Mancos Shale as well.
 The unit was raised to group rank by C.E.
 Jamison in 1911, and is sometimes given group rank in New Mexico and Utah as well.